Skip to main content

 Yes.
 Queries and writes hit local SQLite.
 Once initial sync completes, the app works fully offline.
 Pending writes are queued and uploaded when connectivity returns.

 PowerSync syncs with Postgres, MongoDB, and MySQL via sync rules you configure in the PowerSync dashboard.
-Despia handles the native bridge, the backend connection is between PowerSync and your database.
+Despia handles the native runtime, the backend connection is between PowerSync and your database.

 Yes.
 PowerSync is compatible with both Remote Hydration (default) and Local Server (http://localhost).
 The database runs in the native layer regardless of how the web app is served.